setrar/DigitalSystems/README.md

 1. The reports and source codes are due in your branch the day **before** the written exam at 23:59 sharp.
    After this deadline the repository will become read-only and there will be no way to add or modify anything.
    Please do not ask for extension, do not ask if you could send your work by email after the deadline, or any similar exception.

-1. As we all share the same repository, it is important to keep it clean.
-   In particular, please do not `git add` directories; it is the best way to add files that we do not want in the repository; `git add` only files, and only files that make sense (source code, reports, carefully selected images used in reports...).
-   Try to use the right resolution for the (carefully selected) images you add.
-   Try to run simulations and syntheses out of your local copy of the repository; the generated files will be kept out of the source tree and this will reduce the risk of accidental commits of unwanted files.

-1. In the lab instructions you are asked to type commands.
-   They are usually displayed as a code block:

-    ```bash
-    cd ~/Documents/ds
-    ls
-    ```

-   Sometimes the commands are preceded by a prompt (`$ `, `> `...) representing the prompt of the current shell.
-   It is not a part of the command, do not type it.
-   When the expected outputs are shown they appear immediately below the code block, formatted as follows:

-    ```escape
-    <!FAQ.md  Makefile  README.md  doc  images  local.mk  scripts  solutions  vhdl  zybo  zybo.md!>
-    ```

-1. If you discover a bug, a broken link, a spelling error, a missing explanation, an explanation that should be improved, etc. please inform an adviser.

 1. Carefully check the synthesis results.
    The semantics of the VHDL language for simulation and synthesis are not the same.